-3. A description of the guidelines for resale or recapture that ensures the affordability of units acquired with HOME funds?
-See 24 CFR 92.254(a)(4) are as follows:

-The HOME Program stipulates an affordability period on projects assisted with HOME funds to ensure that HOME investments yield affordable housing over the long term.
+- 3. A description of the guidelines for resale or recapture that ensures the affordability of units acquired with HOME funds?
+See 24 CFR 92.254(a)(4) are as follows: - The HOME Program stipulates an affordability period on projects assisted with HOME funds to ensure that HOME investments yield affordable housing over the long term.
 Section 215 of the National Affordable Housing Act outlines the term "affordable housing".
 To qualify as affordable, all rental and homeownership units constructed or rehabilitated with HOME funds must adhere to the regulation.
 It is the responsibility of each HOME participating jurisdiction to report to HUD the number of affordable units completed on an annual basis.
 Although the CDBG program does not require the qualification of units as "affordable" following the HOME Section 215 regulations, it is useful to keep track of affordable units rehabilitated with CDBG funds.
-Oakland County meets Section 215 requirements as:

-- HOME assisted units are available for households at 80% of area median income (AMI) or below - Initial purchase price of units does not exceed HUD Homeownership Value Limits (95% of the median purchase price for area or \$219,000 for a single-family existing home (07/01/2020). - The units serve as the owner's principal residence - All newly constructed housing meets energy efficiency standards - Recapture provisions allow the County to provide assistance as a deferred loan secured by Annual Action Plan mortgage and note (0% interest)

-- The loan becomes due and payable when you vacate, sell, transfer, or assign any legal or equitable interest in your property except where prohibited by law.
+Oakland County meets Section 215 requirements as: - HOME assisted units are available for households at 80% of area median income (AMI) or below - Initial purchase price of units does not exceed HUD Homeownership Value Limits - The units serve as the owner's principal residence - All newly constructed housing meets energy efficiency standards - Recapture provisions allow the County to provide assistance as a deferred loan secured by mortgage and note (0% interest) - The loan becomes due and payable when the homeowner vacates, sells, transfers, or assigns any legal or equitable interest in the property except where prohibited by law.
 Upon the deaths of the loan recipients, it is the responsibility of the estate or heirs to repay the loan when the estate is settled. - 4.
-Plans for using HOME funds to refinance existing debt secured by multifamily housing that is rehabilitated with HOME funds along with a description of the refinancing guidelines required that will be used under 24 CFR 92.206(b), are as follows:

-The Oakland County HOME Consortium does not intend to refinance existing debt secured by multifamily housing rehabilitated with HOME funds

-- 5. If applicable to a planned HOME TBRA activity, a description of the preference for persons with special needs or disabilities.
+Plans for using HOME funds to refinance existing debt secured by multifamily housing that is rehabilitated with HOME funds along with a description of the refinancing guidelines required that will be used under 24 CFR 92.206(b), are as follows: - The Oakland County HOME Consortium does not intend to refinance existing debt secured by multifamily housing rehabilitated with HOME funds - 5.
+If applicable to a planned HOME TBRA activity, a description of the preference for persons with special needs or disabilities.
 (See 24 CFR 92.209(c)(2)(i) and CFR 91.220(l)(2)(vii)). - 6.
 If applicable to a planned HOME TBRA activity, a description of how the preference for a specific category of individuals with disabilities (e.g. persons with HIV/AIDS or chronic mental illness) will narrow the gap in benefits and the preference is needed to narrow the gap in benefits and services received by such persons.
-(See 24 CFR 92.209(c)(2)(ii) and 91.220(l)(2)(vii)). - 7.
-If applicable, a description of any preference or limitation for rental housing projects.
+(See 24 CFR 92.209(c)(2)(ii) and 91.220(I)(2)(vii)).

+7. If applicable, a description of any preference or limitation for rental housing projects.
 (See 24 CFR 92.253(d)(3) and CFR 91.220(l)(2)(vii)).
 Note: Preferences cannot be administered in a manner that limits the opportunities of persons on any basis prohibited by the laws listed under 24 CFR 5.105(a).